Skip to Content

 You'll need to climb some big rocks and balance on some logs as you walk across.
 However, once you arrive, you'll have a secluded spot that's perfect for snorkeling or just enjoying Florence Bay in complete isolation.

-Continue on to Arthur Bay
+Hike on to Arthur Bay

 If you didn't catch Arthur Bay on the way in, then there is a road and a track that continues on from the southern end of Florence Bay towards Arthur Bay that you could take.